dotnet/csharplang/proposals/low-level-struct-improvements.md

 ### Sunset restricted types
 The compiler has a concept of a set of "restricted types" which is largely undocumented.
 These types were given a special status because in C# 1.0 there was no general purpose way to express their behavior.
 Most notably the fact that the types can contain references to the execution stack.
 Instead the compiler had special knowledge of them and restricted their use to ways that would always be safe: disallowed returns, cannot use as array elements, cannot use in generics, etc ...

-Once `ref` fields are available these types can be correctly defined in C# using a combination of `ref struct` and `ref` fields.
+Once `ref` fields are available and extended to support `ref struct` these types can be correctly defined in C# using a combination of `ref struct` and `ref` fields.
 Therefore when the compiler detects that a runtime supports `ref` fields it will no longer have a notion of restricted types.
 It will instead use the types as they are defined in the code.

 To support this our span safety rules will be updated as follows: